Walmer Castle: 20th–21st centuries

 Lygon had sexual relations with men, which was illegal in England during this period.
 Rumours spread about the parties that he had held at Walmer Castle after the war, where, according to the historian Richard Davenport-Hines, he had "behaved indiscreetly with young men".
 The King was informed about his lifestyle and Lygon fled the country in 1931, resigning the appointment of Lord Warden the following year.

-Lygon's successor, the politician Rufus Isaacs, the Marquess of Reading, became the Lord Warden in 1934, holding jovial family gatherings there.
+Lygon's successor, the politician Rufus Isaacs, 1st Marquess of Reading, became the Lord Warden in 1934, holding jovial family gatherings there.
 His wife, Stella, attempted to restore Wellington's old bedroom to its earlier appearance during the Duke's tenure and, as part of this project, the 4th Duke of Wellington agreed to send the original contents of the room back to the castle, where they still remain.
-The politician Freeman Freeman-Thomas, the Marquess of Willingdon, became Lord Warden in 1936, followed by Sir Winston Churchill who followed him in 1941 during the Second World War.
+The politician Freeman Freeman-Thomas, 1st Marquess of Willingdon, became Lord Warden in 1936, followed by Sir Winston Churchill who followed him in 1941 during the Second World War.
 Churchill noted to the Minister of Works and Buildings that he had told King George V on taking up the position that he doubted that he would be able to live at Walmer Castle during the war, as it was within range of the German artillery along the French coast, or indeed that he would able to afford to live there afterwards, and for that reason he hoped that the state would maintain the castle and gardens, and decide what use it should be put to after the war.

 Sir Robert Menzies, the Australian politician, became the Lord Warden in 1965 and visited the castle on an annual basis, staying in the flat there.
-Elizabeth the Queen Mother followed Menzies in 1978, initially visiting the castle from the Royal Yacht, but from 1986 onwards taking over the entire castle for three days each July.
+Queen Elizabeth the Queen Mother followed Menzies in 1978, initially visiting the castle from the Royal Yacht HMY Britannia, but from 1986 onwards taking over the entire castle for three days each July.
 This required moving furniture, silverware and other furnishings from London and caused difficulties for English Heritage, who managed the property.
-The current Lord Warden, Admiral the Lord Boyce, took up his post in 2004.
+Admiral of the Fleet Michael Boyce, Baron Boyce, took up the post of Lord Warden in 2004.
+Since his death on 6 November 2022 the post was vacant until June 2024 when Sir George Zambellas became the current Lord Warden.

 In the 21st century, the property is managed by English Heritage, attracting 152,391 visitors in 2019.
 English Heritage carried out a £674,000 programme of improvements to the castle in 2015 intended to improve the visitor experience.
 The castle is protected under UK law as a scheduled monument, while the surrounding gardens are protected with a grade II listing.